ROCm/rocAL/docs/install/rocAL-package-install.rst

 Installing rocAL with the package installer
 ********************************************************************

+The package installer method is for ROCm 7.2.x and below.

 Three rocAL packages are available:

 | ``rocal``: The rocAL runtime package.
 This is the basic rocAL package that only provides dynamic libraries.
 It must always be installed.
 | ``rocal-dev``: The rocAL development package.
 This package installs a full suite of libraries, header files, and samples.
 This package needs to be installed to use samples.
 | ``rocal-test``: A test package that provides a CTest to verify the installation.

-All the required prerequisites are installed when the package installation method is used.
+Also ensure the required :doc:`prerequisites <./rocAL-prerequisites>` are installed.

 .. note::